vuex-orm/vuex-orm/README.md

 export default store
 ```

-Now you're ready to go.
-This is going to create `entities` module in Vuex Store.
+Now you are ready to go.
+Vuex ORM is going to create `entities` module in Vuex Store.
 Which means you can access Vuex Store by `store.state.entities`.

 ### Creating Records to the Vuex Store